syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/how-to/both-html-and-tag-helper.md

 ---
 layout: post
-title: Getting Started with ##Platform_Name## using Tag Helpers | Syncfusion
+title: How to render ##Platform_Name## control using both HTML and Tag Helpers | Syncfusion
-description: Checkout and learn about building ##Platform_Name## MVC application with Calendar control using tag helper in Visual Studio.
+description: Checkout and learn about building ##Platform_Name## MVC application with Calendar control using both HTML and tag helper in Visual Studio.
 platform: ej2-asp-core-mvc
 control: Common
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Getting Started with ASP.NET Core MVC using Tag Helper
+# How to render ASP.NET Core Control using both HTML and Tag Helper

-This article provides a step-by-step instructions for building ASP.NET Core MVC application with Calendar control using tag helper in Visual Studio.
+This article provides a step-by-step instructions for building ASP.NET Core MVC application with Calendar control using both HTML and tag helper in Visual Studio.

 ## Prerequisites